Skip to main content

 2. ASCORAD is easier to use than SCORAD and EASI

-On the other hand, using the ASCORAD only takes 23 seconds to get the final score.
+In comparison, using the ASCORAD only takes 23 seconds to get the final score, and most of that time is consumed in taking the picture.
 Additionally, said score and the image it came from are neatly archived and labelled for future assessment.

 ASCORAD estimates the affected surface and the intensity of all visual signs of the disease simultaneously, improving the efficiency of both tasks.